 Beretta Nano 9mm Magazines & Accessories

-Beretta ships the Nano 9mm with two magazines.
+Beretta ships these 9mms with two magazines.
 One easily concealed, flush mag and one extended mag, which provides two extra shots and a larger grip surface.
 Since I have big hands, I rarely use the flush mag.
-Bad news is though, that additional mags are insanely expensive.
+The bad news is though, that additional mags are insanely expensive.
 I found it tough to drop the cash for the extra mags, especially considering that they aren’t anything special.

 That being said, one of the coolest choices I found was the Techna Clip Conceal Carry Belt Clip.
 For less than $30 on Amazon, you can get this tiny and simplistic steel clip which takes a lot of the discomfort out of carrying a sidearm.
 If home protection is what you’re looking for, then consider buying the Blackhawk Ambidextrous Bedside Holster.
 Lastly, I’ve recently become a huge fan of the Alien Gear holsters and their Cloak Tuck 3.0 IWB Holster is another great option for carrying your Nano 9mm.